linkerd/website/linkerd.io/content/2/debugging/_index.md

   weight = 10
 +++

-This section assumes you've followed the steps in the [Getting Started](../getting-started) guide and have Linkerd and the demo application running in a Kubernetes cluster.
+The demo application emojivoto has some issues.
+Let's use that and Linkerd to diagnose an application that fails in ways which are a little more subtle than the entire service crashing.
+This guide assumes that you've followed the steps in the [Getting Started](../getting-started) guide and have Linkerd and the demo application running in a Kubernetes cluster.
+If you've not done that yet, go get started and come back when you're done!

-## Using Linkerd to debug a failing application

-The demo application has some issues.
-Let's use Linkerd to diagnose these issues.

 If you glance at the Linkerd dashboard (by running the `linkerd dashboard` command), you should see all the resources in the `emojivoto` namespace,